1.1.8. etl

 Usage: fox.py etl table [OPTIONS] DATA

-This subcommand converts files with decoded CAN message (JSON) to one or
+Convert files with decoded CAN message (JSON) to one or multiple tables.

-multiple tables.
-The input is either one file with decoded CAN messages or a
+The input is either one file with decoded CAN messages or a directory

-folder containing files with decoded CAN messages.
-The output is either one
+containing files with decoded CAN messages.
+The output of the table command

 Options: